dpnm-ni/ni-sfc-path-module-public/README.md

 If you create and send a HTTP POST message to this module, the destination URI is as follows.

 ```
-# Chhose and create an optimal SFC path using Q-learning
+# Choose and create an optimal SFC path using Q-learning
 http://<host IP running this module>:<port number>/path_selection/q_learning

 # Choose and create an SFC path randomly